CWU-VKD-LAB/.github/profile/README.md

 ## Issue Reporting

-If you encounter any issues within our projects, please submit an issue report directly on the relevant project's GitHub page.
+If you encounter any issues with our projects, please submit an issue report directly on the relevant project's GitHub page, ideally include:

-Your report should ideally include:

 - Environment details (OS, software version, language used version)
 - A detailed description of the issue